mvtta/Push-swap-sorting-algorithm42/README.md

 Create a ~Fast~ sorting algorithm with two stacks: A + B
 To do so, you only have the following operations at your disposal:
 ```
 - SA  : swaps the TOP 2 elements of A 🔄
 - SB  : swaps the TOP 2 elements of B 🔄
 - SS  : SA and SB at the same time  A🔄 B🔄 TOPS
-- PA : TOP B -> TOP A (does nothing if b is empty) ⬅️
+- PA  : TOP A -> TOP B ➡️
-- PB : TOP A -> TOB B (does nothing if a is empty) ➡️
+- PB  : TOP B -> TOB A ⬅️
 - RA  : rotates A ⤵️
 - RB  : rotates B ⤵️
 - RR  : rotates A ⤵️ + rotates B ⤵️ at the same time.
 - RRA : rotates A ⤴️
 - RRA : rotates B ⤴️
-- RRR : otates A ⤴️ + rotates B ⤴️ at the same time.
+- RRR : rotates A ⤴️ + rotates B ⤴️ at the same time.

 ###### Approach
 ```